Tool to decrypt monoalphabetical substitution and find each letter of a substituted message with a deranged alphabet (monoalphabetic cipher).

 English speakers call this encryption aristocrat (if there are spaces) or patristocrat (if there are no spaces between words).

-The known plaintext attack makes it possible to deduce some letters of the alphabet via the knowledge or the preliminary guess of certain portions of the plain text.
+Another possibility, the known plaintext attack that makes possible to deduce some letters of the alphabet via the knowledge or the preliminary guess of certain portions of the plain text.

-Example: The most common alphabets used for substitutions are: AZERTYUIOPQSDFGHJKLMWXCVBN
+Example: The most common alphabets used for substitutions are: QWERTYUIOPASDFGHJKLZXCVBNM

 MNBVCXZLKJHGFDSAPOIUYTREWQ